By Scott Bailey 2017

 The surgeon awaits

 Well, these two prompt words could not be more apt!
 My wife is facing major heart surgery this weekend!
-Consequently – I may be a little quite on here for awhile.
+Consequently, I may be a little quiet here for a while.

 In response to RonovanWrites #Weekly #Haiku #Poetry Prompt #Challenge #170 Heart&Need